Randhir-Gurjar/SaiPlaza-Hotel-website/README.md

 ## *About*
 This is a web project.
 In this I have used html, css and javascript.

-## These are the insites of the website
+## These are the insights of the website

-The insights of the page
+The insight of the page